Dre Campbell Farm

 Identification

 Ticks are small, oval-shaped parasites that can be difficult to spot.
-They range in size from a poppy seed to an apple seed, depending on their age and whether they’ve been fed recently [1].
+Depending on their age and whether they have been fed recently, they range in size from a poppy seed to an apple seed [1].

 Their color varies from reddish-brown to dark brown or black.
 Adult ticks have eight legs, making them arachnids, and their bodies can swell significantly after feeding.

 These pests are known carriers of various diseases, including Lyme disease and Rocky Mountain Spotted Fever [2].
-These illnesses can have severe, long-lasting effects if not treated promptly.
+If not treated promptly, these illnesses can have severe, long-lasting effects.

 Adult ticks attach to the skin of their host and feed on blood, sometimes for days, increasing the risk of disease transmission.